Use Case

 MAST identifies potential vulnerabilities at scale

-MAST techniques like static and dynamic analysis can efficiently uncover a wide range of potential vulnerabilities in the app’s codebase and runtime behavior.
-MAST provides a wide net, offering a comprehensive overview of the app’s security posture across multiple layers (i.e., code, application logic, runtime, network communications, and more).
+MAST provides a wide net, offering a comprehensive overview of the app’s security posture across multiple layers (i.e., code, application logic, network communications, and more).

 Penetration testing validates exploitability and impact

-Penetration testing takes the findings of MAST and attempts to exploit them in a controlled environment.
-This helps validate the actual risk posed by these vulnerabilities and prioritize remediation efforts based on their potential impact on security.
+Penetration testing takes the findings of MAST and attempts to exploit them in a controlled environment, validating the actual risk and helping to prioritize remediation efforts.

 Together, they deliver complete, risk-driven security

-MAST casts a wide net.
-Pen testing adds human expertise and controlled exploitation.
-Combined, they help teams focus resources on what matters most—closing real security gaps before attackers find them.
+MAST covers a wide range of risks, and pen testing adds human expertise and controlled exploitation.
+Combined, they help teams focus on the highest security risks.

 Get started with mobile app security testing